emar-kar/url-shortener/README.md

     * 500 - returns if there is a problem with data processing or database interaction.

-    Error return a json-object with error message, which can describe a problem more clearly:
+    Error returns a json-object with error message, which can describe a problem more clearly:

     Request:
     ```json